calvinti12/twilio-anonymous-sms/README.md

 >You are now in an SMS conversaton with +15554441212.
 You no longer have to include their number in the body of your messages.

+If the Twilio cookie has expired and you send a message without phone number in the message body, you will be prompted by the appliction to provide a phone number like this:

+>I do not know who to send your message to.
+Please specify a phone number in your message body using this format +1XXXYYYZZZZ.